3.3 Contextual Inquiry

 -

 Note what’s around the work.
-Sticky notes, dual monitors, printed-out cheatsheets, a chat window the customer keeps minimized, coworkers wandering by.
+Sticky notes, dual monitors, printed-out cheatsheets, a chat window the participant keeps minimized, coworkers wandering by.
 The environment is data.
-A printed-out cheatsheet next to a software interface is the customer’s own admission that the software doesn’t work the way they need.
+A printed-out cheatsheet next to a software interface is the participant’s own admission that the software doesn’t work the way they need.

 -